youngkin/mockvideo/infrastructure/sql/README.md

 Files `createTables.sh` and `createTestData.sh` may need to be modified for the local database environment.
 Specifically:

 * `-uadmin` references a user named `admin`.
 This may need to be changed.
-* `-p2girls1cat` references the password for user `admin`.
+* `-pXXXXX` references the password for user `admin`.
 It  needs to be set to whatever the password for the user specified in `-u`.
 * `-h10.0.0.100` references the host address for the `mysql` server.
 This setting must reflect the correct address for the `mysql` server which may be different than this.